PyroPope/AdventOfCode2022/README.md

 I am not a programmer by profession, but enjoy coding on my own time.

-I missed Day 3 and did Day 3 + 4 back to back starting at around 2 am.
+Update 1: I missed Day 3 and did Day 3 + 4 back to back starting at around 2 am.
 Day 4 took me about 15 minutes for both parts.

-Day 6 was a late start, but a good clear time.
+Update 2: Day 6 was a late start, but a good clear time.

-Late start on day 7, but the thing took me way too long.
+Update 3: Late start on day 7, but the thing took me way too long.
 About an hour and a half...
 I was struggling with input working but code not. and the problem was duplicated folder names deeper in the structure.

+Update 4: Day 8 seemed straight forward... but I overcomplicated it...
+I am noticing a trend.
+After I finally got part 1 when I realized I was doing something stupid, I figured out what I needed to do for part 2... then spun my wheels for 20 minutes before cluing in that I could put all the checks into a single return, because once it hits one true, it returned and didn't check other directions.

 Scores 2022:

            --------Part 1--------   --------Part 2--------
-      Day       Time  Rank  Score       Time   Rank  Score 7   02:25:28  13263      0   02:30:48  12316      0
+      Day       Time  Rank  Score       Time   Rank  Score 8   00:47:40   8783      0   01:13:20   7947      0
+       7   02:25:28  13263      0   02:30:48  12316      0
        6   01:08:43  19908      0   01:09:45  19085      0
        5   01:19:00  13932      0   01:20:20  12667      0